Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

 Japan intends to promote clinical research on an anti-flu medicine called Favipiravir with other countries as a treatment, Abe said.

-The drug, also known as Avigan, was developed by Fujifilm Holdings Corp, shares of which closed up 2.2%, after having risen as much as 6.6% in Tokyo.
+The drug, also known as Avigan, was developed by Fujifilm Holdings Corp (4901.T), shares of which closed up 2.2%, after having risen as much as 6.6% in Tokyo.
+The company later said in a statement it was starting a Phase III clinical trial in Japan of the drug for the coronavirus.

-(GRAPHIC: Tracking and explaining the new coronavirus, here)
+(Graphic: Tracking and explaining the new coronavirus, here)

 Reporting by Takashi Umekawa, Rocky Swift, Kaori Kaneko, Sam Nussey, Linda Sieg, Elaine Lies, Junko Fujita and Makiko Yamazaki; Editing by Kenneth Maxwell and Clarence Fernandez